 Spiny Oyster Shell is all the rage in western jewelry - always has been.
 That pop of color in many Native American pieces is often Spiny Oyster.
 These Big Spiny Oyster Rings are fabulous ... and what better setting for such a great pop of color than our Boho design.
-The Boho Ring design looks and feels like it could have been made by a master silversmith in the seventies.
+The Boho Ring design looks and feels like it could have been made by a master silversmith from another time and place.
 Simple, classic design with the .925 Sterling Silver twist wire and double round split shank make it feel like you're sliding on something that someone will still wear in 50 years.
-Here in a rich variety of Spiny Oyster - you choose the cabochon you want for your ring from the photos.
-The stone you choose will be highlighted as you choose it from the drop-down.

 Red Sponge Coral - 13X18mm